yaswecan/yaswecan/README.md

 ### Hi there 👋

+I'm Yaswecan,

+As you already know, you're not here by accident.
+You came through the web to my GitHub profile.
+And you didn't pay for that, right?

+The web and technology we love have been built by a community of passionate people, driven by a desire to share knowledge before thinking about how much they can sell their work for.

+I aspire to be one of those people who contribute by sharing knowledge and being useful to the community.

+This is why I find it cool to call myself Cityzen99 😂 (if you get the reference).

-I'm a MERN STACK Web Developer.
-My experience has provided me with the experience and technical skills necessary to successfully support a company & its IT team with proper & sustainable software solutions in any web-based platform.
+Jokes aside, I'm a MERN STACK Web Developer.
+My experience has equipped me with the technical skills and knowledge necessary to successfully support a company and its IT team by providing reliable and sustainable software solutions for any web-based platform.

-♥️ I enjoy making people laugh and coding. <br/>
+♥️ I enjoy making people laugh and helping them grow, both personally and in coding.
+Discord : Yaswecan
 📫 How to reach me: [email](yacinelahjaily@gmail.com)
 💬 Ask me about anything <br/>

 #### Things I code with